Skip to content

 After this Chapter you should be able to:

-• Describe some Nobel laureate’s explanations of the structure and functioning of neutrino oscillations, background radiations, accelerating expansion, and exoplanets.
+• Describe Nobel laureate’s explanations of the structure and functioning of neutrino oscillations, background radiations, accelerating expansion, and exoplanets.

 • Analyze Peebles’ Nobel Lecture How Physical Cosmology Grew in terms of the components of contextualization of learning.